SNHD-Development/FormSchemaRender/README.md

 		}
 	}

+If we want to add num days from todays date on minDate

+	{
+		"Validation": {
+			"MyDate": {
+				"required": true,
+				"minDate": "5"
+			}
+		}
+	}

 Datepicker Options:

 If we want to add a logic to limit the date in datepicker we can do so by adding